 Budget-Friendly Things to Do in Miami

-- Gain Free Access to a Museum: Many of Miami’s museums grant free access to visitors on certain days.
+Gain Free Access to a Museum: Many of Miami’s museums grant free access to visitors on certain days.
 Choose a museum that you’d like to see, then head over to their website to see if/when they offer free access.
-For example, the Perez Art Museum offers free access on the first Thursday and second Saturday of each month.
+For example, the Perez Art Museum offers free access on the second Saturday of each month.

-- Take a Free Yoga Class: Workout classes in Miami are notoriously expensive, but there are free ways to do it too.
-The most popular one is free yoga at Bayfront Park.
+Take a Donation Based Yoga Class: Workout classes in Miami are notoriously expensive, but there are cheap ways to do it too.
+Search for free & donation based workouts in Miami.
+Yoga by donation at Bayfront Park is a popular one worth checking out.

 - Go Salsa Dancing: Free Salsa classes are offered in Miami at various locations.
 You can also check out bars like Ball & Chain, which often erupt into salsa dancing parties.